aniass/sentiment-app/README.md

 # Sentiment analysis app

 ## General info
-This project is a web app for Sentiment analysis of clothes reviews.
+This project is a web app for sentiment analysis of clothes reviews.
 It is a simple method on  implementing machine learning APIs using Python and Flask.
 The project and code for this application is available [here](https://github.com/aniass/Sentiment-analysis-reviews).

 ### Project includes:
 - Flask API script - **app.py**